 So what science is involved in racing?

 A jockey using the draft approach would tuck in behind the leading horses and use them as a wind buffer.
-By allowing the horses in front to tire, due to them battling wind resistance, you can save your horse’s energy reserves until the final dash.
+By allowing the horses in front to tire due to them battling wind resistance, you can save your horse’s energy reserves until the final dash.

-It has been noted that the horses that win races in the final stages of a race are not those who increase their speed the most, but those whose speed decreases the least.
+It has been noted that the horses that win races in the final stages of a race are not those who increase their speed the most but those whose speed decreases the least.
 With this logic, it makes it extremely beneficial and wise to incorporate a drafting approach to racing.

-If you have ever been to the races, if you haven’t you really should, you would have noticed the peculiar racing position jockey’s sit in.
+If you have ever been to the races if you haven’t, you really should; you would have noticed the peculiar racing position jockey’s sit in.

 This crouched “Martini Glass” riding stance allows the jockey to avoid the acceleration and deceleration that horses must apply to an inert load.
-As a result, this position means that the jockey retains a fairly consistent speed through each of the horse’s strides, which means less work for the horse.
+As a result, this position means that the jockey retains a fairly consistent speed through each horse’s strides, which means less work for the horse.

 Whilst it may not fall into the jurisdiction of physics or even biology, a horse’s psyche is imperative to success.

 These animals can often get spooked, and it is not uncommon to see them unsaddle their jockey before a race has even started.
 Often, it is because of the mental state they are in, which can lead them to be unnerved by other horses.